Janet Thornton: Awards and honours

 Her citation on election to the Academy of Medical Sciences reads:

 Thornton was appointed Commander of the Order of the British Empire (CBE) in 2000 and Dame Commander of the Order of the British Empire (DBE) in the 2012 Birthday Honours for services to bioinformatics.
 The Times named Thornton number 86 of their "Eureka 100" British scientists in 2010.
 She was awarded the Suffrage Science award in 2011.

+In 2026 Thornton was awarded the Royal Society Croonian Medal and Lecture for 'pioneering work in protein structural and functional bioinformatics.'